SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 Use this to create random events in your chats.
 For example, every message could have a 1% chance of waking up an Elder God if its name is mentioned in the message.

+## Activation Settings

+Collapsible menu at the top of the World Info screen.

 ### Scan Depth

 Defines how many messages in the chat history should be scanned for World Info keys.